Uruguay

 Note

-This entry is distinct from Uruguay’s broader “financially independent” temporary framing: it targets people whose end goal is documented permanent residence funded from passive means, with realistic consular/DNM sequencing.
+This entry is for people whose goal is documented permanent residence funded by passive means, with realistic consular and migration sequencing.
+It is separate from Uruguay’s broader temporary financially independent framing.